MirrorNetworking/Mirror/docs/Components/NetworkManager.md

     -   **Server Bind Address**
         This field is only visible when the Server Bind To IP checkbox is ticked.
 Use this to enter the specific IP address that the server should bind to.
     -   **Script CRC Check**
-        When this is enabled, Unity checks that the clients and the server are using matching scripts.
+        When this is enabled, Mirror checks that the clients and the server are using matching scripts.
 This is useful to make sure outdated versions of your client are not connecting to the latest (updated) version of your server.
 This checkbox is ticked by default.
 It does this by performing a ([CRC check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)) between the server and client that ensures the NetworkBehaviour scripts match.
 This may not be appropriate in some cases, such as when you are intentionally using different Unity projects for the client and server.
 In most other cases however, you should leave it enabled.
     -   **Max Delay**
         The maximum time in seconds to delay buffered messages.
 The default of 0.01 seconds means packets are delayed at most by 10 milliseconds.
-Setting this to zero disables HLAPI connection buffering.
+Setting this to zero disables connection buffering.
 This is set to 0.01 by default.
     -   **Max Buffered Packets**
         The maximum number of packets that a NetworkConnection can buffer for each channel.
 This corresponds to the ChannelOption.MaxPendingBuffers channel option.
 This is set to 16 by default.
     -   **Packet Fragmentation**